 Why Browser-Local Tax Paperwork Matters

-Why public-preview workflows keep form answers in the browser and avoid server-side tax-return storage.
+Why public-preview draft paths keep form answers in the browser and avoid server-side tax-return storage.

 Read note